Iran–Russia relations: Trade

 In May 2022 Deputy Prime Minister Alexander Novak and Iranian Oil Minister Javad Owji, joint co-chairs of the Russian-Iranian Intergovernmental Commission had a meeting in Tehran at which they discussed such items as oil swaps, increasing joint investments, a possible free trade zone, adding to the Russian-built Bushehr Nuclear Power Plant, and developing the long-delayed North-South Transport Corridor, a rail cargo route from all the way from Russia to India, among other items.

-Russian President Vladimir Putin visited Tehran on 19 July 2022 to meet with his Iranian counterpart Ebrahim Raisi and Turkey's Recep Tayyip Erdogan.
+Russian president Vladimir Putin visited Tehran on 19 July 2022 to meet with his Iranian counterpart Ebrahim Raisi and Turkey's Recep Tayyip Erdogan.
 The Turkish president was previously involved to mediate in the 2022 Ukraine conflict.
 The three nations have been holding talks in recent years as part of the "Astana peace process" to end more than 11 years of civil war in Syria.
-Iran and the Russian Federation attempt to boost economic ties after being hit by Western sanctions.
+Iran and the Russian Federation attempt to boost economic ties after being hit by international sanctions.

 In December 2022, Russia and Iran announced a new transcontinental trade route from the eastern edge of Europe to the Indian Ocean.
-The passage spans 3,000-kilometers and could be established beyond the reach of Western sanctions.
+The passage spans 3,000-kilometers and could be established beyond the reach of international sanctions.
 Russia and Iran share similar economic pressures amid sanctions – and both look east to integrate their growing economies.

 In early February 2023, Tehran and Moscow announced they fully linked the Russian Financial Messaging System of the Bank of Russia (SPFS) with Iran's SEPAM national financial messaging service; both countries had been excluded from SWIFT.
-Bilateral economic ties had intensified since sanctions were placed on Russia after the 2022 Russian invasion of the Ukraine, and chances for the revival of the JCPOA with Iran faded in late 2022.
-In 2022/23, Russia with USD 2.7 billion is by far the largest investor in the sanctioned Iranian economy.
+Bilateral economic ties had intensified since sanctions were placed on Russia after the Russian invasion of Ukraine, and chances for the revival of the JCPOA with Iran faded in late 2022.
+In 2022/23, Russia with US$2.7 billion is by far the largest investor in the sanctioned Iranian economy.
 As both countries face dramatically devalued currencies, Russia and Iran aim to link their payment system to larger economies such as India and China.

+In May 2023, the US said that Iran and Russia are working to build more drones which will be used against Ukraine.

+In June 2023, Iran's Transport Minister, Mehrdad Bazrpash, announced plans to create a joint shipping company with the Russian Federation.
+Iran places great emphasis on the importance of the Volga and Caspian Seas for trade with Russia.
+Both countries have reached a quadrilateral agreement with Uzbekistan and Turkmenistan regarding the transit of oil products and grain.

+In September 2025, Iran signed a $25 billion agreement with Russia to build four small nuclear power plants in Sirik in Iran.
+The Generation III reactors are expected to produce 5 GW of electricity.
+Iran, which suffers power shortages at times of high demand, currently has one operating nuclear power plant, in Bushehr.
+Also built by Russia, it has a capacity of 1 GW.